aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/merging-and-unmerging-cells/_index.md

 ---
 title: Merging and Unmerging Cells
-description: Aspose.Cells is a .NET library for working with spreadsheet files, which supports merging and unmerging cells.
-This article will introduce how to merge and unmerge cells using the Aspose.Cells library, and how to customize the merged cell style.
+description: Aspose.Cells is a Python library for working with spreadsheet files, which supports merging and unmerging cells.
+This article will introduce how to merge and unmerge cells using the Aspose.Cells for Python via .NET library, and how to customize the merged cell style.
-keywords: Aspose.Cells, NET library, spreadsheet, merge cells, unmerge cells, style settings, custom styles
+keywords: Aspose.Cells for Python via .NET, NET library, spreadsheet, merge cells, unmerge cells, style settings, custom styles
 type: docs
 weight: 190
 url: /python-net/merging-and-unmerging-cells/